 - Keep accurate student attendance records (in school and on the bus)

 - Keep a log of all visitors who pass the front Lagimodiere vestibule or enter past the Youville office

-- To the best of our ability, while continuing to offer a full and excellent education, we will keep groups of students (regular classes in phase 1; students spaced 6 feet apart or K-3 in smaller cohorts 1 meter apart in phase 2) together and avoid lengthy interactions between groups unnecessarily
+- To the best of our ability, while continuing to offer a full and excellent education, we will keep groups of students (regular classes in phase 1; students spaced 6 feet apart, divided by plexiglass or K-3 in smaller cohorts 1 meter apart in phase 2) together and avoid lengthy interactions between groups unnecessarily

 - If there is a case of infection in a school, this practice can help with contact tracing, but also limits potential exposures and drastically reduces the potential number of exposed staff and students